Beacons in Visitor Spaces

 While beacons provide your visitors with a better experience, the real business gains are in knowing how long people spend on site and at each exhibit or place.
 Discover what are the most liked and most viewed areas to work out what kinds of things are most and least popular.
 This can feed into changes to your visitor space to make it more popular through more people returning, again a metric that can now be measured.

 Use our consultancy for insights such as the pros and cons of iBeacon vs the Physical Web, suitable beacons, software and advice to avoid issues during rollout.
-Enlist our software development services to create apps for your visitor space.
+Enlist our software development services to create or update apps for your visitor space with content managed using well-known tools such as WordPress.